launchdarkly/ld-relay/docs/persistent-storage.md

 Relay Proxy-->>SDK2: Streaming response
 ```

-## Example: Persistent Store with LaunchDarkly Outage
+## Example: Persistent Store during LaunchDarkly Outage - Cold Relay

 In this example, LaunchDarkly SaaS is down.
 Additionally, the Relay in this diagram is starting up **during** the
 outage.

 This does not apply to Relays that are already running during a LaunchDarkly outage, as they will already be
-initialized.
+initialized - see the next diagram for that scenario.

-The diagram demonstrates the relationship between the [`initTimeout`](./configuration.md#file-section-main)
+This diagram demonstrates the relationship between the [`initTimeout`](./configuration.md#file-section-main)
 configuration and persistent store usage.
 Specifically, the Relay will be unable to serve SDK connections until
 the `initTimeout` has elapsed, at which point it will serve from the persistent store.